We are still stumbling across curated incredibilities taking place in museums and art spaces which make us realise: we are absolutely not there yet.

 The video makes us laugh.
 But also lets us smile, because the artist wears a black wig and the hand puppets are designed after dark-skinned people.
 Back to the definition of smiling: to grin with closed lips, the corners of the mouth turned up, expressing satisfaction, amusement.
 So, according to the museum, it seems to be great fun to see how racist stereotypes of Black people are celebrated and cemented here.

-We are living in an age in which it still happens that the ever so politically correct contemporary art scene either depicts Black people in rather racist ways and/or excludes them as protagonists.
+So we are still living in an age in which the ever so politically correct contemporary art scene either depicts Black people in racist ways and/or completely excludes them as protagonists.
 The latter happened only recently in the exhibition “Milchstraßenverkehrsordnung” at Künstlerhaus Bethanien in Berlin.
-Is and was there nobody who during the conceptualization of the exhibition even briefly wondered whether the concept actually made sense – namely inviting 21 white and one Asian artist to a project that from a curatorial perspective clearly had Afrofuturism in mind?
+Is and was there nobody (?!) who during the conceptualization of the exhibition even briefly wondered whether the concept actually made sense – namely inviting 21 white and one Asian artist to a project that from a curatorial perspective clearly had Afrofuturism in mind?
 After the collective Soup du Jour and others had massively criticized the show, eventually a (purely male) panel discussion was organized at the venue.
 The panelists with diasporic perspectives had to once again explain that the concept of “working as equals” was of course lovely, but not possible as long as we were living in a world where oppression and racism still prevail.